lynnfaraday/aresmush.com/_root/install-ares/system-requirements.md

 description:
 layout: install-ares
 prevstep: choosing-a-host
-nextstep: install-db
+nextstep: getting-a-hostname
+tags:
+- install
 ---

 Because AresMUSH has different needs than Penn or Tiny, most dedicated "MUSH Hosting" plans won't work.
 They won't have enough resources or the right software packages.
 Instead, you'll want to get a Virtual Private Server (VPS) that will let you install anything you want.

 This article details the system requirements to help you find the right VPS and get everything set up.

-> I recommend [**Digital Ocean**](/install-ares/digital-ocean).
+> I recommend [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2).
 It's what I use for [AresCentral](/arescentral).
 If you want to use that, hop on over to [Getting Started with Digital Ocean](/install-ares/digital-ocean) for step-by-step instructions on setting up your game there.

 ## VPS Specs